trimstray/nginx-admins-handbook/doc/SSL_TLS_BASICS.md

 ##### Authenticated encryption (AEAD) cipher suites

 AEAD algorithms generally come with a security proof.
 They provides specialized block cipher modes of operation called Authenticated Encryption (AE) modes, or sometimes Authenticated Encryption with Associated Data (AEAD).
-These modes handle both the encryption and the authentication in one go, usually with a single key.
+These modes handle both the encryption and the authentication in one go, usually with a single key (combine encryption and integrity validation in one algorithm).

 These security proofs are of course dependent on the underlying primitives, but it gives more confidence in the full scheme none-the-less.
 The AEAD ciphers - regardless of the internal structure - should be immune to the problems caused by authenticate-then-encrypt (see [How to choose an Authenticated Encryption mode](https://blog.cryptographyengineering.com/2012/05/19/how-to-choose-authenticated-encryption/) as a great explanation).